 I could continue with this list, but it is depressing enough.
 Let me show you how you can eliminate all of your tails with my “Drop the Tails” method for ultimate productivity and unlimited energy.

-“Drop the Tails” method for ultimate productivity and unlimited energy
+“Drop the Tails” method to conquer all your unfinished tasks for ultimate productivity and unlimited energy

 Step 1: Finding all the tails